UKHomeOffice/modern-slavery/README.md

 ### Running acceptance tests inside a docker container  <a name="running-acceptance-tests-inside-a-docker-container"></a>

-[Install & Run](#install-and-run-on-docker-container)  the application within a docker conatiner then you can run the acceptance tests using the commands below:
+[Install & Run](#install-and-run-on-docker-container)  the application within a docker container then you can run the acceptance tests using the commands below:

 Enter into the docker container with the Node JS application running